SMART & SUSTAINABLE FARMING

 Potato farming and water use efficiency

-Here are just some of the ways we’re using water more efficiently for farmers today and into the future:
+Here are just some of the ways we're encouraging farmers to use water more efficiently today and in the future:

-We’re fully behind Great Britain’s farmers.
-The better their soil, the tastier the potato they produce, the happier our hungry customers are.
-That’s why we’re so committed to developing research partnerships and leveraging collective action to further improve and advance farming practices.
+We're fully behind Great Britain's farmers.
+We aim to support our farmers to improve soil health, the tastier the potato they produce, the happier our hungry customers are.
+That's why were so committed to developing research partnerships and leveraging collective action to further improve and advance farming practices.

 We are also part of the One Planet Business for Biodiversity (OP2B) coalition, where we help to drive regenerative agriculture forward.